Academic Policies and Procedures

 - Satisfy specific degree program graduation requirements (e.g., comprehensive examination, analytical reflection paper, field education research project).

-- If seeking approval as a summer graduate, registration for classes in summer limited to six (6) hours.
+- If seeking approval as a summer graduate, registration for classes in summer is limited to six (6) credits.

 - If a student has been approved to register for a course(s) for the purpose of transfer credit back to his or her degree program at AGTS, grades for that course(s) must be submitted to the Registrar’s Office by February 15 of the student’s graduation year.